Frequently Asked Questions - Interesting Things with JC

 How did JC receive an NAACP Image Award?

-The NAACP Image Awards recognize excellence in storytelling, media, and cultural impact.
-Awards are based on the strength and significance of the work itself.
-JC received the award for his podcast work in educational storytelling.
+The NAACP Image Awards recognize excellence in storytelling, media, education, and cultural impact.
+JC received the award for his work in educational podcast storytelling.

 Which episode received the NAACP Image Award?

-JC received the NAACP Image Award for Episode #1355, “Malcolm-Jamal Warner,” recognized for excellence in short-form educational storytelling.
+JC received a 57th NAACP Image Award for Episode #1355, "Malcolm-Jamal Warner," recognized for excellence in short form educational storytelling.

 Who is the intended audience?